ndoppler/doppler-module-1-challenge/README.md

 # doppler-module-1-challenge - Building an Accessible Website

 ## Purpose
-The purpose of this project was to display the appropriate usage of semantic HTML elements, while providing concise and well-organize code that showed congruency between HTML and CSS.
+The purpose of this project was to display the appropriate usage of semantic HTML elements, while providing concise and well-organized code that showed congruency between HTML and CSS.

 ## Usage
 To run this project, please run the source code on a local host or host it on the internet.
 To see current state of the project, please visit: https://ndoppler.github.io/doppler-module-1-challenge/